Lexington, SC Workers’ Compensation Attorney

 I’ve Been Hurt on the Job.
 What Should I Do?

-it to a supervisor as soon as possible.
-It is also important that you
+as soon as possible.
+It is also important that you inform your employer

 If your injury is properly handled, and insurance agrees to send you for